plasmadancom/30A-Relay-HAT/README.md

     <img alt="30A Relay HAT" src="/img/30a-relay-hat.jpg" width="500">
 </p>

-A Raspberry Pi HAT I/O board which offers an impressive 30A switching capability.
+The 30A Relay HAT is a dual SPDT power relay I/O board based on the Microchip MCP23008 I2C expander.
 Ideally suited to automation or industrial control, switching of household appliances, industrial machinery or automotive applications.

 ## Features